VaralakshmiMadhugundu/PORTFOLIO/README.md

-# 🌐 Personal Portfolio
+# 🌐 Portfolio

-This is my **personal portfolio website** showcasing my career objectives, education, technical & personal skills, certifications, and contact details.
+This is my **portfolio website** showcasing my career objectives, education, technical & personal skills, certifications, and contact details.
 It is built with a clean, responsive design using HTML, CSS, and JavaScript.

 ---